facebookresearch/habitat-sim/docs/pages/lighting-setups.rst

     :end-before: # [/example 6]

 .. image:: images/lighting-setups-images/6.jpg
-    :width: 45%
+    :width: 20em

-You can get a copy of an existing configuration with **Simulator.get_light_setup**.
+Retrieve a copy of an existing configuration with :ref:`Simulator.get_light_setup` to query light properties, make small changes, or reduce the effort of creating a new light setup from scratch.

 .. include:: ../../examples/tutorials/lighting_tutorial.py
     :code: py
     :start-after: # [example 7]
     :end-before: # [/example 7]

-Updates to existing light setups will update all objects using that setup
+Updates to existing light setups will update all objects using that setup, allowing control over groups of objects with consistent lighting.

 .. include:: ../../examples/tutorials/lighting_tutorial.py
     :code: py